Emmotes/ic_spoilers/docs/index.md

 ## Feats
 Feats that are upcoming.

+Feats that are listed as Free will be available immediately the moment they release.
+Feats with a cost of 50,000 Gems will usually also be available via real money through DLC packs or weekend chest sales.
+Gold chest feats of course can only come from regular Gold Chests.

 | Champion | Feat Name | Effect | Source | Date |
 |---|---|---|---|---|
 | Donaar | `Wound Master` | 60% Aura of Vitality | 50,000 Gems | 07 Sept 2022 |